Battle of Pfeddersheim: Causes

 The Battle of Pfeddersheim was part of the Palatine Peasants' War of 1525.
 The unrest amongst the peasants and townsfolk in and around Worms began before 29 April 1525 and reached its zenith in May that year.
 They demanded that the town authorities comply with 13 articles and make concessions within four days.

 These articles were related to three areas: first, in the religious sphere, they demanded a clear and unbiased preaching of the Gospel and the free election of priests and preachers by members of the community.
-Second, in the economic sphere and where applicable, they demanded that interest, pensions and rent paid to the clergy should be cease when they reached three times the principal sum.
+Second, in the economic sphere and where applicable, they demanded that interest, pensions and rent paid to the clergy should cease when they reached three times the principal sum.
 The peasants also demanded permission to hunt, fish and cut timber from forests and common land.

 The articles, which affected constitutional law, ended by demanding that the treaty of 1519, known as the Rachtung, be repealed and the records destroyed.
-All privileges of the clergy, even if they were granted by emperors, kings and popes should be declared void.
+All privileges of the clergy, even if they were granted by emperors, kings, and popes should be declared void.
 The clergy should now be charged and pay for pasture, guarding (Wacht), direct taxes (Schatzung) excise tax (Ungeld) and Kaufhausgeld.

 Although there was no direct contact between the citizens and peasants in April and May 1525, because the Council had forbidden that, both sides were always informed about each other.

 In Pfeddersheim the clergy, nobility, and monastery owned over a third of the arable land.
 However, there appears to be no particular, local reason for the sudden unrest amongst the Pfeddersheim townsfolk.
 Rather, they seem to have heard about the situation further afield and followed suit.
 They had no doubt heard of events in southwest Germany, felt a wave of protest growing and were inclined to join the uprising to improve their social and economic situation.
 Consequently, it was fairly easy for rebellious peasants to take possession of Pfeddersheim.
 Meanwhile, after the conquest of Würzburg, Elector Louis V of the Palatinate returned with his army as quickly as possible to his territory to bring an end to the uprising there.